What is the Day of Arafah?

-The Day of Arafat refers to the holiest day in the Islamic calendar, the ninth day of Dhul Hijjah – which is one of the four sacred months for Muslims.
-It is the second day of the Hajj pilgrimage where Muslims pray on the desert plains of Arafah near Makkah, Saudi Arabia.
+Arafah is important because it is the holiest day in the Islamic calendar, the ninth day of Dhul Hijjah – one of four sacred months.
+It is the second day of the Hajj pilgrimage where Muslims pray on the desert plains of Arafah, asking for forgiveness for sins.
+An important verse of the Quran was revealed this day.

 Many important events are associated and have taken place at this time and location.
 Quran verses and hadith also point to its significance including: